Rangers patrol, clean up public lands under new program

 “A small number of people still need to receive that education, that there are places you can’t go with a vehicle for national forest lands to be preserved for current and future generations,” Crane said.

-The U.S. Forest Service Salida Ranger District, Bureau of land Management and Colorado parks & Wildlife manage the Rec Rangers’ work on all lands in Chaffee County.
-Financial support is provided by the Bureau of Land Management, Colorado Parks and Wildlife, Colorado State Land Board, Chaffee County Visitors Bureau and Chaffee Common Ground.
+The U.S. Forest Service Salida Ranger District, Bureau of Land Management and Colorado Parks & Wildlife manage the Rec Rangers’ work on all lands in Chaffee County.
+Financial support is provided by the Bureau of Land Management, Colorado Parks and Wildlife, Colorado State Land Board and Chaffee Common Ground.

 Forest Patrol Officers like Crane are able to implement the “Three E’s”: education, engineering and enforcement, said USFS Recreation Program Manager Lisa Mellick.
 “Added staff presence can also result in less vandalism and a greater sense of respect for natural resources.”

-The Rangers patrolled the county’s busiest recreation areas in the summer of 2021.
-They installed nearly 3,500 feet of buck-and-rail fence, maintained or installed more than 270 signs and dismantled 125 campfire rings between April and October.
+The Rangers are patrolling the county’s busiest recreation areas each summer, interacting with thousands of visitors and installing buck-and-rail fence, maintaining signs and dismantling campfire rings between April and October.

 View more Stories of Impact from Chaffee Common Ground.